SORF Student Organization Resource Fund

 - Permanent Equipment should fit into the following categories, although as equipment can be very specific to the needs of the organization, it may not.
 Proof should be provided that quotes or estimates have been obtained for all expenses requested (please

 - Professional signage (cannot include a date/year and must be reusable)

-Part of the process to request funds from SORF requires the organization to attend a hearing with the board.
+For organizations requesting over $800, part of the process to request funds from SORF requires the organization to attend a hearing with the board.
 Once an application is received and verified as complete, the requesting organization is scheduled to attend a portion of the SORF meeting where the board members are able to ask questions about the request.
 The board uses this opportunity to seek additional information or clarification on the request in order to make an informed funding decision.
 Applicants are given 10-15 minutes to explain their request and answer questions from board members.
 Applicants are encouraged to provide additional information beyond the application in the form of a brief PowerPoint presentation, although this is not required.

 Following the hearings with each requesting organization, SORF Board will then discuss the requests at length and vote on each request in the order in which it was received online.
 The board is required to have at least three (3) voting members present to finalize an allocation decision.
 The board members will discuss the appropriate allocation amount (if any) and also provide a justification for the decision.
 Each member will cast their vote and a majority is needed to approve the decision.
 In the event of a tied vote, the SORF Board will again discuss the request and if a majority consensus cannot be reached, the organization will not receive funding.
 Following the SORF meeting, the Student Organizations Coordinator will communicate the board's decision within two business days.